cbsudux/Mumbai-slum-segmentation/index.md

 ![intro-pic](/assets/images/combined-intro.png)

+## What are slums?

+The United Nations Habitat program defines slums as informal settlements that lack one or more of the following five conditions: access to clean water, access to improved sanitation, sufficient living area that is not overcrowded, durable housing and secure tenure.

 ## Mumbai Slums

-Mumbai is the most populous city .. .However, it is also, home to some of the largest slums in asia - Dharavi, Mankhurd-Govandi belt, KurlaGhatkopar belt, Dindoshi and The Bhandup-Mulund slums.
+Mumbai is one of the most populous cities in India, and while it is one of the wealthiest cities in India, it is also home to some of the world’s biggest slums -- Dharavi, Mankhurd-Govandi belt, Kurla-Ghatkopar belt, Dindoshi and The Bhandup-Mulund slums.
+The number of slum-dwellers in Mumbai is estimated to be around 9 million, up from 6 million in 2001 that is, 62% of of Mumbai live in informal slums.

 ![dharavi-govandi](/assets/images/dharavi.png)